 Every year, on 7 April, World Health Day commemorates the establishment of the World Health Organisation and focuses on a particular health issue.
 This year, 2017, the issue is depression.

-We all know it is a condition that has debilitating and sometimes devastating consequences.
+We all know depression is a condition that has debilitating and sometimes devastating consequences.
 The symptoms range from sleep disturbances, poor concentration and general apathy to pervasive feelings of worthlessness and suicide ideation.
 It impacts all areas of life from the workplace to relationships and is often a lonely place.
 Very closely related are stress related conditions with the WHO declaring these as the epidemic of the 21st century.
 Yet, despite it’s pervasiveness in society and growing awareness, there is still a reluctance to seek help and a perception that doing so can be interpreted as being somehow defective.
 Here we look into how our diet impacts not only physical, but also mental health.
 That is, the link between nutrition and depression.

 An increase in Government spending in this area has not translated into a decline in the prevalence of this condition.
 Although there are a number of contributing factors in the development of depression and anxiety, as well as a number of other mental health conditions, there has been little attention to diet.
 We continue to look to a myriad of possible medications whilst completely ignoring nutritional status.
 In simple terms, we cannot synthesise the neurotransmitters we require (such as serotonin and dopamine) without the necessary raw materials (ie nutrients).